salamituns/AI_Coding/M4_Feature_Eng/02. Data Cleaning/Exercise.md

 Answer: An outlier is an observation that deviates drastically from other observations in a dataset

 2. What is a simple method to detect and deal with outliers of a numerical variable?
+Plotting the distribution showing the points, something like a boxplot or a stripplot.
+Then remove the outlier by clipping the variable.

 3. What is novelty detection?
+Data is not polluted by outliers and we are interested in detecting whether a **new** observation is an outlier.

 4. Name 4 advanced methods of outlier detection in sklearn.
+`svm.OneClassSVM`, `ensemble.IsolationForest`, `neighbors.LocalOutlierFactor` and `covariance.EllipticEnvelope`.

 ### 🖋 Typos

 1. What is a typo?
+A typographical error.

 2. What is a good method of automatically detect typos?
+The fuzzywuzzy package.